PROFILE

 President retains his role as commander in chief

-of the armed forces maintains close supervision
+of the armed forces and maintains close

-of military activity.
-In June 2004, the
+supervision of military activity.
+In June 2004,

-President reorganized the cabinet and created
+the President reorganized the cabinet and

-two new positions: Minister of National Security
+created two new positions: Minister of National

-and Director of National Forces.
-The Prime
+Security and Director of National Forces.
+The

-Minister is appointed by the President and
+Prime Minister is appointed by the President and

 operates under powers designated by the